 With real-time object notifications from ActiveScale, business applications can optimise task initiation for faster time to value.
 This new notification feature can be used for workflow processing in different use cases, including real-time analytics, IoT, mobile applications, media and entertainment, and business processes.

 ActiveScale Geo-Spreading is an advanced data protection scheme that spreads data across geographically dispersed availability zones.
 The new OS 5.5 adds asynchronous mode support, which enables low-latency data ingest for IoT applications.
 Customers can now choose between synchronous or asynchronous geo resiliency with Geo-Spread.

 The product enables storage economics.
-With the integration of new 14TB Ultrastar data centre-class drives, customers receive 16% increase in storage density and improved cost/capacity, Western Digital says.
+With the integration of new 14TB Ultrastar data center-class drives, customers receive 16% increase in storage density and improved cost/capacity, Western Digital says.

 He says, “We're extremely proud of the innovation that has gone into developing solutions that enable our customers to make data infrastructure synonymous with a successful data business strategy.

-In addition to the ActiveScale cloud object storage system, Western Digital’s data centre portfolio includes the IntelliFlash family of NVMe-based all flash and hybrid flash arrays; OpenFlex NVMe over Fabrics (NVMe-oF) open composable infrastructure; Ultrastar server and storage platforms; Ultrastar memory extension drive; and its family of Ultrastar data centre-class HDDs and SSDs.
+In addition to the ActiveScale cloud object storage system, Western Digital's data center portfolio includes the IntelliFlash family of NVMe-based all flash and hybrid flash arrays; OpenFlex NVMe over Fabrics (NVMe-oF) open composable infrastructure; Ultrastar server and storage platforms; Ultrastar memory extension drive; and its family of Ultrastar data center-class HDDs and SSDs.

 Western Digital also recently launched its enhanced Enterprise Partner Program (EPP) for its IntelliFlash, ActiveScale and Ultrastar Platform brands.
 With Western Digital's data center portfolio, partners can create solutions and services to solve customer challenges.